Jeff Sayer

 |

 Dwi Amalia SariDwi completed her PhD at James Cook University, Cairns, Australia.
 After completing her PhD, Dwi went back to work at the Supreme Audit Board of Indonesia.
 Dwi is passionate about sustainable development and seeks to identify and implement improvements in natural resource governance in Indonesia.
 In her PhD, Dwi assessed multi-sectoral governance natural resources in three landscapes in Indonesia.
 She used professionally accepted auditing standards as well as Actor Network Analysis and Multi Criteria Analysis (V.I.S.A) as tools to analyse the performance, effectiveness, and efficiency of governance.
 Dwi’s research findings suggest that landscapes in Indonesia have distinct social, political, financial, and ecological aspects that should influence governance decisions.
 Her results show that strong leadership, multi-sectoral collaboration to manage trade-offs, and a combination of top-down and bottom-up approaches is needed to steer sustainable development in Indonesia.
 Dwi is currently working with government bodies in Indonesia to develop ways of implementing improvements at the regional and national scale.
-She is actively engage with the VFL team members. |
+She is actively engage with the VFL team members in different parts of Indonesia. |

 ![]() |